NPS-DEEP/tv_diff/sbatch_prep/README.md

-This directory contains data and the program for preparing the dataset used by the `tv_browser.py` tool.
+This directory contains data and programs for preparing the dataset used by the `tv_browser.py` tool.

 File `set_modtimes.py` along with `exe_modtimes.out` and